martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Ladder Runewords are now enabled on Single Player.
 - The size of the stash, cube, and inventory have been increased.
 - All characters start out with a Horadric Cube
-- You can now upgrade a rune by placing: 2x rune -> next rune (up to Zod)
-- You can now downgrade a rune by placing: rune + antidote -> previous rune.
 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
 	Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]